wcarvalho/wcarvalho.github.io/_posts/2016-09-14-pdf_annotation.md

 ### Pros

 1. The annotations are saved in markdown.
 The impact is two-fold.
 (1) They are easy to edit, (2) It is easy to export to many clients **including Evernote**.
-2. Evernote has a cool feature that when you search things on google, you can concurrently perform a search on evernote.
+2. Evernote has a cool feature that when you search things on google, you can concurrently perform a search on evernote (you'll need the [Evernote Web Clipper](https://evernote.com/webclipper/) installed).
 Below you can see an example where I searched for hidden variables and 2 notes with related text came up (one of which was my markdown notes from this example)

    <img class="regular materialboxed responsive-img" src="{{ site.baseurl }}/files/highlights/evernote_google.png">